neki0315/data-analysis/README.md

 The dataset includes details such as:

 Employee ID, Name, Department
-Work hours, Tasks completed, Productivity score Attendance records, Engagement levels
+Work hours, Tasks completed, Productivity score, productivity rating

 📌 How to Use